rebelot/heirline.nvim/cookbook.md

 That's it!
 We now sparkle a bit of conditional default colors to affect all the statuslines at once and set the flag `pick_child` via `utils.pick_child_on_condition` to stop the evaluation at the first component whose condition evaluates to `true`!

+Note that no condition equals to `true`, so make sure that all your statuslines but the last one have a condition set at their top-level.

 **IMPORTANT**: Statuslines conditions are evaluate sequentially, so make sure that their order makes sense!
 Ideally, you should order them from stricter to